DexterMagnific/QSvgStyle/doc/source/qsvgstyle-engine.rst

 <http://doc.qt.io/qt-5/qwidget.html#foregroundRole>`_ for
 :ref:`qsvgstyle-labels`.

+Both the foreground and the background can also be forced to a specific value.
+Whether colorization is enabled and the type of color to apply (system or forced) is theme specific.

 In addition, QSvgStyle engine can apply a 3D effect on widgets that have frames.
 The effect is either 'raised' or 'sunken' depending on whether the widget is pressed or not.
 This effect can be enabled or disabled in the theme configuration file.

 Below is an example of the same push button rendered with and without 3D effect: